Everyone should be able to say whatever they want to say, but it's more profound than that.

 Building relationships and connection

--Don't expect instant rapport.
-Building a strong relationship requires trust.
+- Don't expect instant rapport.
+Building a solid relationship requires trust.
 You show you are someone they can trust over time.

 How you respond is so important

-Modeling is the first go-to in teaching AAC, but how we respond to an AAC user can also be a great teaching tool.
-Responses like "good talking", "good job telling me with your talker" or "that's telling me with your device" are doubtful for a whole lot of reasons.
-We want to respond to what our users say with their AAC.
+Modeling is the first go-to in teaching AAC, but how we respond to an AAC user.
+Responses like "good talking," "good job telling me with your talker," or "that's telling me with your device" are doubtful for a whole lot of reasons.
+So instead, we want to respond to what our users say with their AAC.